-Probation officers may also recommend at-risk youth to continue rehabilitative services in out of home placement through an MDST/IPC process and court hearing should the above-mentioned strategies be unsuccessful.
-Youth can either terminate their probation while in out of home placement or prior to their probation expiration by successfully completing rehabilitative goals as indicated in their case plans and court orders.
+Probation officers may also recommend at-risk youth to continue rehabilitative services in out-of-home placement through an MDST/IPC process and court hearing should the above-mentioned strategies be unsuccessful.
+Youth can either terminate their probation while out-of-home placement or prior to their probation expiration by successfully completing rehabilitative goals as indicated in their case plans and court orders.
 Additionally, if a youth returns from placement and remains on probation, the youth will participate in Rite Track's three-month aftercare program at the Evening Learning Center.
 Through the three-month aftercare program, and in collaboration with the Probation Department, the Evening

-Learning Center is can provide returning youth an additional 30 dosage hours of evidence-based practices, substance abuse support, employment linkage and preparation, educational/vocational support and individual and family-based therapy.
+Learning Center can provide returning youth an additional 30 dosage hours of evidence-based practices, substance abuse support, employment linkage and preparation, educational/vocational support and individual and family-based therapy.

 Additionally, at-risk and youth on probation may participate in the annual Youth Summit hosted by the Probation Department.
 This event's intended outcomes are to develop problem-solving skills among youth and parents, build awareness of community resources, and educate participants on the importance of education, life skills, and healthy lifestyles.
 As the Youth Summit has developed, it has been expanded to include youth on probation, foster care youth in both the delinquency and dependency arena, as well as non-probation youth.
-The department's most recent Youth Summit, held in May 2023, hosted Joseph Lucero from the hit television program "The Mayans" who shared an important message of perseverance.
-The Youth Summit for 2024 will be held in April and will feature motivational speaker Raul Ramos.